Kobe Bryant happy to aid Isaiah Thomas; says he's open book for NBA's players

 Bryant says he will watch the NBA postseason when time allows.
 He can't understand why some believe a potential Warriors versus Cavaliers Finals matchup for the third time is a negative.

 "Why is that bad for basketball?
-That makes no sense," Kobe says.
+That makes no sense," Bryant says.
 "Just because it's preordained that's a bad thing?

 "I know I'm going to wake up in the morning.
 Is that a bad thing?
 I don't think it is."